MominAhmed123/MominAhmed123.github.io/index.md

   I will only list a few important experiences (since the list is too long).

   * I am currently working in AOPs as a grader.
 AOPs has online courses for olympiad preperation - I grade students' submissions for many areas of Mathematics and CS.

+  * I am currently a UGTA for Comp3721 (Complexity Theory), where my responsiblities include delivering tutorials, making exams and grading.

+  * I was a UGTA for Comp2611 (Computer Organization) and I held weekly QnA sessions and answered querries online.

   * I worked from 2021-2022 as a Mathematics Teaching Assistant (TA) at Nixor College.
 I held after class sesions from students having queries and held extra classes for exam preperation.